Proving membership in LLM pretraining data via data watermarks: Data watermarks

 \subsection{Unicode watermark}

 We propose a second data watermark that is embedded into the text and imperceptible to humans by using Unicode lookalikes (also called homoglyphs).
 Unicode attacks are well-studied for a range of text applications and rely on the tokenizer's sensitivity to Unicode characters to perturb an input sequence \cite{Boucher2021BadCI}.
 Further considerations related to watermark stealth are discussed in \S\ref{sec:future_work}.
 We curate a conservative list of 28 Unicode lookalike substitutions for the upper and lower case ASCII alphabet.\footnote{We use character lookalikes only if they are rendered identically in both \textit{Arial} and \textit{Consolas}.
 These are two default fonts in a popular online browser.
-The full list of substitutions is given in Appendix \ref{appendix:unicode_sub_list}.} There are two variants of the Unicode watermark: global and word-level, and we instantiate the components of the testing framework below:
+The full list of substitutions is given in Appendix \ref{appendix:unicode_sub_list}.} There are two variants of the Unicode watermark: global and word-level.
+We instantiate the components of the testing framework below:

 \paragraph{Global perturbation.} For the global Unicode watermark, $\pi$ first generates a random binary vector $v$ of length 28 according to $r$.
-Each index of $v$ specifies whether the corresponding ASCII character is substituted with its Unicode lookalike everywhere, across all documents in $D$. $\pi$ then returns the document collection where the substitutions specified by $v$ are applied to $D$.
+The random vector's length of 28 corresponds to the curated list of 28 Unicode lookalike substitutions, where each index of $v$ specifies whether the corresponding ASCII character is substituted with its Unicode lookalike everywhere, across all documents in $D$. $\pi$ then returns the document collection where the substitutions specified by $v$ are applied to $D$.

-\paragraph{Word-level perturbation.} The word-level Unicode watermark replaces each unique word in $D$ with a consistent Unicode lookalike.
-The perturbation function $\pi$ first creates a random mapping $m$ (seeded by $r$) that maps each unique word $w$ in $D$ (tokenized by whitespace) to a replacement.
-Each word's replacement is chosen in the same way as the global Unicode watermark, but we sample a different $v$ for each word and apply it only to that word.
-Finally, we apply the mapping $m$ to each word in each document $x\in D$ to yield $\pi(D, r)$.
-Table \ref{tab:unicode_illustration} of the Appendix provides an illustration.
+\paragraph{Word-level perturbation.} The word-level Unicode watermark uses $r$ to generate a random binary vector $v_w$ for each word $w$ occurring in $D$ (where words in $D$ are delimited by whitespace).
+Each $v_w$ will then be used to substitute all occurrences of $w$ in $D$ with its Unicode lookalike.
+This is applied in a similar fashion to the global Unicode watermark, but on a word level.
+An illustration of tokenizations on the word-level Unicode watermark is provided in Table \ref{tab:unicode_illustration}.
+In contrast with the global Unicode watermark, the word-level watermark perturbs each word with a different set of Unicode substitutions, which increases the randomness of the watermark.
+We investigate this effect along with other differences between global and word-level Unicode substitutions in Section \ref{sec:property_results}.

 \paragraph{Scoring function.} $f(D)$ is defined as the model's average token loss on the last 512 tokens in $D$ (where some may be regular words, and some may be Unicode segmented sequences).
 We choose to upper bound the number of tokens $f$ averages over to reduce computational costs.